preservim/vim-pencil/README.markdown

 This plugin focuses on the fundamentals of word processing in Vim:

-* Use for editing text, markdown, textile, and other file types.
+* Use for editing text, markdown, textile, and other file types
 * Configures wrap mode for buffer, auto-detecting via modeline if present
 * Adjusts navigation key mappings to suit the wrap mode
 * For hard line break mode, enables Insert-mode only autoformat